SaintaxError/Sanctana/README.md

 - Life feels better with a daisy in hand and green all around. 🌼
 - **Me to coding**: <em>I spent all those years thinking we were nothing, and now, you’re in my life for good.
 Looks like this is the universe's way of saying, **'I told you so.'**</em>

-  > "Improvement begins with self-awareness—you must first understand where you need to improve and then dedicate<br>yourself to progress."
+  > "Improvement begins with self-awareness—you must first understand where you need to improve and then dedicate<br>yourself to progress."<br><br>
+  > Just give me time to learn, and I'll become one of the best you'll ever know.
   <img src="https://github.com/Sanctana/Sanctana/raw/main/The wind rises.gif" alt="My GIF" align="right" width="380">
 ### <img src="https://emojis.slackmojis.com/emojis/images/1621024394/39092/cat-roll.gif?1621024394" width="28" /> Currently Up To:
 - Diving into the world of programming and building web projects